shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 If bits of the above list don't make sense, feel free to visit the previous blog post for an [introduction to OSM](https://shriv.github.io/Fuel-Stations-Analysis-Part-1/) and [accessibility analysis](https://shriv.github.io/Fuel-Stations-Analysis-Part-3/).
 As usual, the code for this post is up as a [Jupyter notebook on my github](https://github.com/shriv/playgrounds-pubs/blob/master/Playgrounds%20vs%20Pubs.ipynb).

-# Getting alcohol vendors from OSM
+# Get alcohol vendors from OSM
 As highlighted in a [previous post](https://shriv.github.io/Fuel-Stations-Analysis-Part-1/), getting data from OSM is quite easy with the Overpass API.
-For this analysis, *'shop', 'amenity' and 'building'* entities with the tags *'alcohol', 'pub', 'bar', 'beverages', 'biergarten', 'wine' and 'supermarket'* were extracted from OSM.
+For this analysis, **'shop', 'amenity' and 'building'** entities with the tags **'alcohol', 'pub', 'bar', 'beverages', 'biergarten', 'wine' and 'supermarket'** were extracted from OSM.
 The key difference to the fuel stations analysis is that we have to extend the query to deal with both nodes _and_ ways.
 For a complete dataset of alcohol vendors, we need two queries since the results are different for nodes and ways.

 There is a reasonable probability that we have a small number of duplicates - where the same place has been annotated as both a way and a node.
 However, for the first pass of the analysis, I'm going to assume that these are negligible.
 De-duplication will be a part of a more polished, future analysis.